Ngoguey42/courses/ohio/Calculus_Two.md

 > In this fifth module, we study power series.
 Up until now, we had been considering series one at a time; with power series, we are considering a whole family of series which depend on a parameter x.
 They are like polynomials, so they are easy to work with.
 And yet, lots of functions we care about, like e^x, can be represented as power series, so power series bring the relaxed atmosphere of polynomials to the trickier realm of functions like e^x.

 ### Lesson 0: Introduction to Power Series
+- `sum_(0 <= n < oo) a_n . x^n`
+- Similar to polynomials

 ### Lesson 1: Where Does a Power Series Converge?
+- Ex: Interval of convergence
+- A power series converges absolutely in an interval `x in {-R, R}` (R being the radius of convergence)

 ### Lesson 2: What is the Radius of Convergence?
 What if I'd Like a Power Series in Terms of (x-c)?
+- Ex: Infinite radius of convergence

 ### Lesson 3: Can I Do Calculus With Power Series?
+- centered interval `sum_(0 <= n < oo) c_n . (x - a)^n`
+- differentiation of power series
+- integration of power series
+- Ref: Abel's theorem
+- `e^x` as a power series
+- Power series multiplication

 ### Lesson 4: What is a Formula for the Fibonacci Numbers?
+- Fibonacci numbers sequence
+ - Using phi
+ - The technique of building a sequence analysing its associated power series is called `generating functions`

+# Week 6
+> In this last module, we introduce Taylor series.
+Instead of starting with a power series and finding a nice description of the function it represents, we will start with a function, and try to find a power series for it.
+There is no guarantee of success!
+But incredibly, many of our favorite functions will have power series representations.
+Sometimes dreams come true.
+Like many dreams, much will be left unsaid.
+I hope this brief introduction to Taylor series whets your appetite to learn more calculus.

+# Lesson 1: What Are Taylor Series?
+- Function approximation with linear approximation and power series

+# Lesson 2: What is Taylor's Theorem?
+# Lesson 3: What Can I Do With This, in Practice?
+What Can I Do With This, in Theory?